MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A13-quantitative_theory.md

 * Degrees of freedom

-* T-score
+* $T$-score

-To review these concepts, see Chapter 5and? in the textbook.
+To review these concepts, see Chapters 11 and 17 in the textbook.

 ### Body Temperature

 It has long been reported that the mean body temperature of adults is $98.6^{\circ}$F.  There have been a few articles that challenge this assertion.
-In 2018, a sample of 52 Stat 216 undergraduates, were asked to report their body temperature.
+In 2018, a sample of 52 Stat 216 undergraduates were asked to report their body temperature.
 Is there evidence that body temperatures of adults differ from the known temperature of $98.6^{\circ}$F?

 #### Ask a research question {-}